alexoneill/arch-setup/README.md

 ./configure
 ```

 Reboot, again.
-Once the system starts up, you should be presented with a
+Once the system starts up, you will be presented with a
-graphical login and the system should be fully configured!
+graphical login and the system will be fully configured!